 How to Set Up a Coin Program for the Garrett Vortex VX9

-Garrett Vortex Coin Shooting Program
+Garrett Vortex Easy Coin Tutorial

 The Garrett Vortex VX9 is a metal detector with advanced settings for detecting specific types of metals.
 This guide explains how to set up a coin program for the Garrett Vortex VX9, using the new version 2.07 update that enhances the accept/reject feature.

-πŸ› Setting Up the Coin Program
+🛠 Setting Up the Coin Program

-1️⃣ Start in Zero Mode
+1️⃣ Start in Custom Mode

-• Set the detector to Zero Mode to eliminate factory preset discrimination.
+• Set the detector to Custom Mode.

 • Activate Multi-Frequency Mode for better target identification.